samyak112/Scout/README.md

 Scout is an experimental attention model that slightly modifies the standard Transformer attention architecture to learn **directional relevance** between sentences.

+It treats sentences as tokens in a custom attention block to generate a full $N \times N$ directional relevance matrix in a single forward pass.

 Instead of measuring symmetric topical similarity ("are these similar?"), it calculates functional value ("does sentence B provide a logical next step after reading sentence A?").

 **The Core Concept:**